akgurjar/MEAN/README.md

 # MEAN
-A boilerplate code mean apps.
+A boilerplate code for mean apps.